brianm78/pipecmd/README.md

         If True, check the returncode of the final command is 0.
 Otherwise raise an exception.
         If an integer, instead checks the returncode matches this value.

+This will return a new CommandRunner object with the given default behaviour.

 Eg. `bg` is equivalent to `run(wait=False)` and `capture` is equivalent to `run(from_str=str)`

 ### Helper Objects